darcy-framework/darcy-ui/README.md

-**darcy** is...
+**darcy**
 =========
 [![Build Status](https://drone.io/github.com/darcy-framework/darcy/status.png)](https://drone.io/github.com/darcy-framework/darcy/latest)

-* A framework for writing [**page objects**][6] in order to automate interaction with graphical user interfaces.
-Page objects are classes that model what a user can see and do.
+A framework for writing [**page objects**][6] in order to automate interaction with graphical user interfaces.
+Page objects are classes that model what a user can see and do with a specific page.
 In darcy each page, or subset of a page, is called a [View](https://github.com/darcy-framework/darcy/blob/master/src/main/java/com/redhat/darcy/ui/View.java).

+darcy is:

 * Automation library agnostic -- any library that can find UI elements and interact with them can work with darcy.
 [Selenium WebDriver](https://code.google.com/p/selenium/) support is provided by [darcy-webdriver][3].
 * Flexible and extendable by virtue of a declarative, **element-based DSL**.
 Write your page objects in terms of the UI buttons, labels, and widgets that you see.
+Wrap complex behavior in reusable, custom element types.
 * Dependent on Java 8.
 [Get your lambda on](http://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html)!

 example page object